Single European Railway Directive 2012: Background

+Between the third and fourth packages, the Single European Railway Directive 2012/34/EU recast and codified previous legislation on infrastructure separation, licensing, and charging.

 Description

 The aims of the directive are to create a more efficient rail network by creating greater competition.
 To achieve this aim member states are required to ensure that organisations operating the infrastructure (track, signalling etc.), and those operating services (trains) are separate and run on a commercial basis.
 Additionally railway companies from all member states are allowed to run services on any other member states rail infrastructure, both for passenger transport and goods.
 The free competition provided by the mandate is optional for regional and urban passenger trains.

 Further related legislation exists which applies to railway operations that are covered by directive 91/440:

 Cross border freight in the EU

 The directive was further clarified and extended by EU directive 2001/12 which initially allowed cross border freight operations on a network of tracks – to be called the Trans European Rail Freight Network a network which includes ports and freight terminals.
 The network on which traffic was allowed was to be extended to the whole European network.
 As a consequence of this new trans-national freight network an additional change was made to the original legislation which required train safety and operating standards to be set out clearly and administered by an organisation that did not run commercial services.
 The directive also required separate accounting of freight and passenger service revenues and costs.